cloudfoundry/bosh-cli/docs/cli_workflow.md

 ## 8. Waiting for Agent

-Once the SSH tunnel is up the CLI uses the message bus (currently Nats) at the provided mbus URL to issue ping messages to the agent on the Micro BOSH VM.
+Once the SSH tunnel is up the CLI uses the message bus (currently Nats) at the provided mbus URL to issue ping messages to the agent on the BOSH VM.
 Once the agent is ready it will respond to the ping.

 ## 9. Creating disk